my2iu/PlomGit/README.md

 A very basic Git client that runs on mobile devices.
 It is built on libgit2 and Flutter.

-Packaged releases of PlomGit can be found through the (https://www.plom.dev/plomgit/)[PlomGit webpage].
+Packaged releases of PlomGit can be found through the [https://www.plom.dev/plomgit/](PlomGit webpage).

 ### Alternative Git Engines Exploration